 Funding Policy - Contributions are made to the basic plan by both the City and the participating employees.
 Employee contributions are mandatory.
 Employee contribution rates for fiscal year 2002-03 varied from 7.00% to 8.00% as a percentage of gross salary.
 The City makes the contributions required of City employees on their behalf and for their account.
 The City is required to contribute at an actuarially determined rate.
 Based on the actuarial report, there were no required employer contributions for fiscal year 2002-03 because the City is funded at 118.0% of liability.
 Due to certain bargaining agreements effective in 2003 which mandated certain groups of employees to contribute 2.75% of covered payroll as employee-paid employee contributions, the City's contributions to the Retirement System on behalf of some of its employees was reduced to 4.25% to 5.25% for 2003.
-For those groups of employees not mandated to contribute to the Retirement System, the City's contributions remained at 7.0% to 8.0% of some of an 2002 and 2001 were equal to the required employee contributions.
+For those groups of employees not mandated to contribute to the Retirement System, the City's contributions remained at 7.0% to 8.0% to 8.0% of covered payroll. the City's contributions in 2002 and 2001 were equal to the required employee contributions.